Edge Joining Panels and Table Tops

 Edge joining is the process of bringing two or more boards together edge-to-edge, and is done in order to create a wider board.
-There are many reasons a woodworker might edge join boards.
-These include:
+If you know how to join two pieces of wood side by side, you can continued adding boards to get the size and look you need for your project.

 After jointing and planing the boards, lay the boards side-by-side and carefully examine them.
 Look for patterns that look nice together.
 What happens when you offset a board - move one or more of the boards to the right or left?
 Does the overall flow of grain patterns look more integrated, like they belong together?
 What happens when you flip a board end-for-end or onto the opposite face?
 Does the edge from one board seem to flow into the edge of the next board?
 Should you cut one of the boards on an angle (band saw and re-joint) to get the grains to better match up?
 This is part of the fun and enjoyment of working with wood.
 Every piece is different.
 Each piece is a discovery.